Designated Area Migration Agreements (DAMA)

 o is consistent with the National Employment Standards (NES).

-The applicant is required to have the relevant work experience as published on the SA DAMA occupation lists to be eligible to apply for TSS or SESR visa under the DAMA.
+The applicant is required to have the relevant work experience as published on the SA DAMA occupation lists to be eligible to apply for SID or SESR visa under the DAMA.
 This reduced amount of work experience is the concession negotiated with the Department of Home Affairs for the SA DAMAs.

 Note that Skilled and Business Migration do not assess the skills and qualifications of the nominee - this is the remit of the Department of Home Affairs at nomination stage.